near/NEPs/nep-0000-template.md

 [Explain any issues that warrant further discussion.
 Considerations:

-* What parts of the design do you expect to resolve through the NEP process before this gets merged?
+- What parts of the design do you expect to resolve through the NEP process before this gets merged?
-* What parts of the design do you expect to resolve through the implementation of this feature before stabilization?
+- What parts of the design do you expect to resolve through the implementation of this feature before stabilization?
-* What related issues do you consider out of scope for this NEP that could be addressed in the future independently of the solution that comes out of this NEP?]
+- What related issues do you consider out of scope for this NEP that could be addressed in the future independently of the solution that comes out of this NEP?]

+## Alternatives

+[Explain any alternative designs that were considered and the rationale for not choosing them.
+Why your design is superior?]

 ## Future possibilities